mrZOOL1/NFT-marketplace/README.md

 ### Tools Used:
 - Next.js 14.0.0
-- Planetscale DB
+- Planetscale (MySQL DB)
-- Prisma ORM
+- Prisma ORM 5.5.2

 ### What I learned:
 - How to use Next.js server actions